The war in Ukraine. Interview with Dr Wojtek Wilk

-And finally we support hundreds of thousands of people who flee the war but who do not want to leave Ukraine.
+And finally, we support hundreds of thousands of people who flee the war but who do not want to leave Ukraine.
 We accommodate them and offer places where they can stay.

 Material support should always be verified because the collections for refugees and people in war crises should not be an excuse to get rid of things we don’t need.
 That is why we should always find out what the needs and possibilities are directly from the organization that we would like to support.

 And if we have any doubts, let’s support those organizations financially.
 This allows them to adjust aid to the current needs.
-For example, in the Polish Center for International Aid we don’t need clothes for Ukrainians now, we need money for the transport to evacuate them and for medicines and food we know is needed.
+For example, in the Polish Center for International Aid, we don’t need clothes for Ukrainians now, we need money for the transport to evacuate them and for medicines and food we know are needed.
 And that is where the money from our fundraising campaign will go.

 But thanks to this preparation, we could be effective from the beginning of the invasion.
-Until today we are the only Polish organization who is working in east Ukraine.
+Until today we are the only Polish organization that is working in east Ukraine.
 And we will be still doing that because the Ukrainian people will need our aid long after the war is finished.

-Does the Polish Center for International Aid think about next steps?
+Does the Polish Center for International Aid think about the next steps?
 How can it help in the future?

 When the war is over, humanitarian aid for all those who fled the war but stayed in Ukraine will be our priority.
 We will be giving them a place to stay, helping with renovations and adjustment of their new houses, we will be helping with their jobs and finance if there will be a need.
 After this war, the Ukrainian people will have to rebuild their country which was ruined only after one week after the invasion.
 And a lot of them will want to be a part of this reconstruction.